oliveranthony17/oliveranthony17/README.md

 <h1 align="center">Hi 👋, I'm Oliver!</h1>
 <h3 align="center">A software developer from Manchester, England, currently living in Luzern, Switzerland.</h3>

-- 💸 I am currently learning Java / Spring and building an e-commerce app with an Angular / Spring stack - see the __Java backend [here](https://github.com/oliveranthony17/ecommerce-app-java-rest-api)__ and __Angular frontend [here](https://github.com/oliveranthony17/ecommerce-app-angular-frontend)__ including screenshots in the readme files.
+- 💰 I am currently learning Java / Spring and building an __e-commerce app__ with an Angular / Spring stack - see the __Java backend [here](https://github.com/oliveranthony17/ecommerce-app-java-rest-api)__ and __Angular frontend [here](https://github.com/oliveranthony17/ecommerce-app-angular-frontend)__ - including screenshots in the readme files.

 - 📖 I am also reading Clean Code by Robert Cecil Martin (of course!!)